Irish language in Northern Ireland: Education

 Six families in Belfast established a Gaeltacht area in Belfast in the late 1960s and opened Bunscoil Phobal Feirste in 1970 as the first Irish-medium school in Northern Ireland, and in 1984 was granted the status of a voluntary maintained primary school.
 The first Naíscoil (Irish-medium nursery school) opened in 1978.
-Not long after the opening of Bunscoil Phobal Feirste, a second all-Irish primary school opened, Gaelscoil na bhFál, situated on the Falls Road.
-Founded by the parents of children that wanted Irish education but couldn't find a space in 'BPF', one of the parents, named Sue Pentel, played a major role in the making of the school and about two years after the opening of Gaelscoil na bhFál, a daycare service, Ionad Uíbh Eachach, was opened and founded and managed by Sue Pentel.
-The school and daycare both provide services through the Irish language and work together in the way that many of the children that attended Ionad Uíbh Eachach then go on to attend nursery- Primary 7 (Naí ionad- R7) in Gaelscoil na bhFál.
-This is a very valuable connection that not that many schools have and what with the Ionad providing after-school care it is both convenient for the school and parents.
+Shortly after the opening of Bunscoil Phobal Feirste, a second all-Irish primary school opened named Gaelscoil na bhFál, situated on the Falls Road.
+Founded by the parents of children that wanted Irish education but couldn't find a space in 'BPF'.
+One of the parents, named Sue Pentel, played a major role in the founding of the school.
+About two years after the opening of Gaelscoil na bhFál.
+A daycare service named Ionad Uíbh Eachach, was opened, founded, and managed by Sue Pentel.
+The school and daycare both provide services through the Irish language and work together in a way where many of the children that attended Ionad Uíbh Eachach go on to attend nursery- Primary 7 (Naí ionad- R7) in Gaelscoil na bhFál.
+This connection is rare in the Irish-first school ecosystem.
+Plus Ionad provides after-school care.

 Comhairle na Gaelscolaíochta (CnaG) is the representative body for Irish-medium Education.
 It was set up in 2000 by the Department of Education to promote, facilitate and encourage Irish-medium Education.
 One of CnaG's central objectives is to seek to extend the availability of Irish-medium Education to parents who wish to avail of it for their children.
 Irish language pre-schools and primary schools are now thriving and there are official Irish language streams in secondary schools in Maghera, Donaghmore, Castlewellan and Armagh.

 In December 2014 Minister for Education for Northern Ireland John O'Dowd announced that the Department of Education were going to set up Northern Ireland's second gaelcholáiste in Dungiven Castle in County Londonderry.
 Gaelcholáiste Dhoire opened in September 2015.

 In the academic year 2018/19, over 6,000 children are enrolled in Irish-medium education: